 Despite what many businesses might like to think, there’s no business that’s too small to have to worry about cybersecurity.
 This is because most of today’s cyber-attacks are automated.
 Modern hacking tools can scan thousands of networks for vulnerabilities and execute attacks automatically when they find an open door.
 Unfortunately, these automated tools make no distinction between a multinational and a sole trader.

-Cybersecurity Risks For Small Businesses
+What Are The Cybersecurity Risks For Small Businesses?

 - Damage To Your Reputation

 No matter which industry you are in, maintaining customer confidence is key.
 If your business has a reputation for not being able to properly protect its customers, it will have a negative effect on its financial prospects.
 Similarly, if your business is not reliable and you suffer from frequent downtime, customers will go to your competitors instead.

 Successful ransomware attacks can render your business unable to operate for a sustained period of time.
 If you are unable to access your CRM, process payments, or track your stock, it can be nearly impossible to operate.
 Hospitals have even had to cancel surgeries after being unable to access medical records due to ransomware.